TomSoerr/sicp/README.md

 ## Installation in codespaces

 To install the sicp package in codespaces these apt packages must be installed `libxi-dev xserver-xorg-dev libxext-dev build-essential`.
 Python should also be installed.
 To use the latest stable node version run `nvm install --lts` and `nvm use --lts`.
 If git does not commit because of a invalid authentication run `git config --global user.email "<email>`

+## The code

+When programming a solution I will comment the output under the function